 Unique Canvas Material

-Our tents are made from a heavy duty 11 oz. polyester based canvas – the same material used for military tents around the world – perfect for year round tents.
+Our tents are made from a heavy duty 11 oz. polyester canvas – the same material used for military tents around the world – perfect for year-round tents.
 We believe this is the best material for your wall tent for the following reasons:

-Because we avoid customization and focus on only a handful of quality models, your next home for outdoor living is available now and ships in 3-5 days.
+Because we avoid customization and focus on only a handful of quality models, your next home for outdoor living is available now, ships the next day, and will reach you in 3-5 days.

 Expert Survivalist Reviewers